raulapg/raulapg.github.io/about.md

 ---
-title: About
+title: About Me
 description: Learn all about the man, the myth, the legend.
 permalink: /about
 ---
-## About
+## Summary

-I am a third-year student at University of California, Riverside studying Business Administration with a concentration in Information Systems.
-I previously attended Los Medanos College where I received my Associate of Science in Business Administration, graduating with honors and a 4.0 GPA.
+I am a junior at University of California, Riverside interested in learning anything related to analytics.

+## Education

+**University of California, Riverside**
+Bachelor of Science - Business Administration, Concentration in Information Systems Expected Graduation: June 2022

+**Los Medanos College**
+Associate of Science - Business Administration
+Graduated: May 2020
+GPA: 4.0

+## Skills